ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 #### Slope definitions

 The flowpath slope definitions are constructed by watershed_abstraction routine in wepppy.
 For each cell in a hillslope a flowpath is constructed by walking down the slope identified by the slope grid from topaz.
-A distance array is constructed from the pixel coordinates and the slope points are truncated to 19 by linear interpolation if more than 19 points are defining the slope.

 #### Soils, Managements, and Climates